Curator: Nan Capogna

 In 2011 Haney approached Seth for permission to use the critically acclaimed George Sprott: 1894-1975 as the basis for the new work.
 Seth enthusiastically embraced the project and their ongoing dialogue resulted in this collaboration.
 Notably, Seth is designing an immersive cartoon space of the television station, CKCK, where George Sprott hosted his local television show, Northern Hi-Lights, for over 20 years in the fictional town of Dominion City.

-Over the course of the exhibition 10 free performances will take place in the CKCK TV station telling Sprott’s story through dialogue and music supported by an ensemble of characters, a trio of alto/bass flute, cello and double bass and Richard Newman as George Sprott.
+Over the course of the exhibition, free performances will take place in the CKCK TV station telling Sprott’s story through dialogue and music supported by an ensemble of characters, a trio of alto/bass flute, cello and double bass and Richard Newman as George Sprott.
 Costumes are designed by Diane Park.
-Other related workshops and events are scheduled during Omnis Temporalis and listed on the Gallery’s website.
+See Events for performance dates and other related programs scheduled during Omnis Temporalis.

 An exhibition brochure with essays by the Gallery’s curator, Nan Capogna, and Vancouver writer, composer, and musician, Rick Maddocks will accompany the exhibition.